amazon-archives/ecs-mesos-scheduler-driver/README.md

 # Amazon ECS Scheduler Driver

-The Amazon EC2 Container Service (Amazon ECS) Scheduler Driver is an implementation of a Mesos Scheduler Driver which allows for direct communication to Amazon ECS without the need for a Mesos Master or Mesos Slaves.

-This allows for the use of existing Schedulers like Marathon and Chronos with Amazon ECS as the cluster management solution.

-*This is an example of what can be done with Amazon ECS, and is not recommended for production use.*
+The Amazon EC2 Container Service (Amazon ECS) Scheduler Driver is an initial proof of concept of how we could start integrating Apache Mesos with ECS.
+This proof of concept demonstrates how Mesos schedulers (frameworks) could schedule workloads on ECS.
+It demonstrates the potential for Amazon ECS to integrate with the Mesos ecosystem, which would allow you to use Mesos schedulers like Marathon and Chronos to launch tasks on Amazon ECS.
+This is an example of what can be done with Amazon ECS, and is not recommended for production use.
+We are working with the Mesos community to develop a more robust integration between Apache Mesos and Amazon ECS.

 ## Building
 Run `mvn package` in the root directory, a jar will be produced in the target/ directory.